-This little paper is dedicated to the mission of conveying, to Present Truth believers, edifying news items and reformatory activities, and of answering questions on the sealing message of the 144,000 (Rev. 7:1-8) and the great multitude (Rev. 7:9); on the prophecies of Isaiah, Zechariah, Zephaniah, Micah, Hosea, Joel, Daniel, the Revelation, Ezekiel, Jeremiah, etc., but especially on the first eight books above mentioned; on Christ's parables, on types and symbols, also on the writings of Mrs. E. G. White.
+This little paper is dedicated for the conveyance of news items and reformatory activities to Present Truth believers; to answer questions in connection with the sealing message of the 144,000 (Rev. 7:1-8) and the great multitude (Rev. 7:9); on the prophecies of Isaiah, Zechariah, Zephaniah, Micah, Hosea, Joel, Daniel, the Revelation, Ezekiel, Jeremiah, etc., but more fully on the first eight books above mentioned; on Christ's parables, on types and symbols, and also on the writings of Mrs. E. G. White.

-However, this monthly visitor promises to answer questions on such passages of Scripture only as have been divinely revealed and authoritatively proclaimed-bearing the positive mark of truth.
-Therefore, it will either give a correct answer to the questions, or else confess its ignorance by saying, "I do not know."
+However, this monthly visitor promises to answer questions on such passages of the Scriptures only as have been divinely revealed and authoritatively proclaimed-bearing the positive mark of truth.
+Therefore, it will either give a correct answer to questions or else confess its ignorance by saying "I do not know."

-First and foremost, though, its purpose is to reveal the fact that the time has come for the Lord to manifest His power, and to unify and purify His church on earth-calling her to rise up from her dusty bed, and put on her strength and her-gift of beautiful garments, because "from henceforth" the unclean shall not come unto her.
+Its main object is to reveal the fact that the time has come for the Lord to manifest His power and unify, and purify the church of God-calling her to rise up from her dusty bed and put on her strength and her gift of beautiful garments, because "from henceforth" the unclean shall not come unto her.
 (Isa.
 52:1.)

-Therefore, it positively demands that the heralds of "the great and dreadful day of the Lord", who are under its jurisdiction, must strictly comply with all the requirements, instructions, and advice which it bears to them from time to time, adding nothing to or subtracting nothing from the message.
-It will not countenance those who ignore its divine authority, for the church is to be the light of the world, "fair as the moon, clear as the sun, and terrible as an army with banners."
-(Is.
-62:1-7; "Prophets and Kings," p.
-725.)
+Therefore, it positively demands that the messengers of "the great and dreadful day of the Lord," under its supervision, must strictly comply with all its requirements, instructions and advice which it bears to them from time to time.
+It will not countenance those who ignore its divine authority-the church is to be a light to the whole world-fair as the moon,-clear as the sun, and terrible as an army with banners.
+Isa.
+62:1-7; Prophets and Kings, p.
+725.

-The symbols on the title page are an objectification of the Revelation, chapters Twelve and Nine, and Isaiah 7:21, which symbols are explained in our literature.
+The symbols on the title page are a reproduction of the Revelation, chapters Twelve and Nine, and Isaiah 7:21, which symbols are explained in our available literature.

-This monthly comforter gladly calls on all S. D. A.'s who open their doors and welcome its presence.
-It freely gives its time to minister to the who shall be heirs of salvation, and neither collects fees nor makes charges for its unselfish service; it lives on free-will contributions, burdening none and comforting all.
-Its constant prayer is that all its readers shall prosper and be in good health even as their souls prospereth.
-(3 John 2.)
+This monthly comforter gladly calls on all S.D.A.'s who open their doors and welcome its visit.
+It freely gives its time to minister to those who shall be heirs of salvation and neither collects fees nor makes charges for its unselfish service.
+It lives on voluntary gifts and free will offerings-it burdens no one and comforts all.
+Its constant prayer is that all its clients should prosper and be in health even as their souls prospereth.
+(III John 2.)

-Lastly, it asks of you that you make your questions plain and distinct, giving references; and in return it promises to take care of them as soon as their turn in the waiting line comes round.
+Make your questions plain and distinct, giving the references, and they shall be taken care of as soon as their turn on the waiting line permits.

-Now if you would like to have this printed friend come to your home regularly, also our free literature, send your name and address to The Universal Publishing Association, Symbolic Code Dep't., Mount Carmel Center, Lake Waco, Texas.
+If you like to have this printed friend come to your home regularly, also other free literature, send your name and address to the Universal Publishing Ass'n, Symbolic Code Department, Mount Carmel Center, Lake Waco, Texas.